IgorVeshkin/PlatiMarket_parser/README.md

 >
 > App creates report in form of html-document which has data about product selling by specific merchant
 >
+> App created using beautifulSoup4 and Selenium4
+>
 > App has 3 version (py-files):
 >
 > `parser.py` is original version of app that created html-document without widgets to manipulate content in report